mrocklin/blog/_posts/work/2015-02-11-Into-Remote.md

 formats.
 We saw that a network of pairwise data conversions can robustly migrate data, eliminating some of the frustration of data science.

-This frustration compounds when data lives on other computers or parallel file systems like HDFS.
+This frustration compounds when data lives on other computers or distributed file systems like HDFS.
 Moving data from your local machine into something like the Hive metastore often requires several steps.

 1.  `scp` data to cluster
 2.  `hadoop fs -cp` data to HDFS